AlibabaCloudDocs/iotedge/intl.en-US/Link IoT Edge/User Guide/Connect devices to Link IoT Edge/Publish drivers/Publish built-in drivers.md

 6. In the built-in driver folder, download and decompress the [shell script tool for built-in drivers](https://iotedge-web.oss-cn-shanghai.aliyuncs.com/public/testingTool/pre-installed.tar.gz).

-    The following figure shows the directory structure of the script tool after decompression.
+    The following code shows the directory structure of the script tool after decompression.

     ```
     .